Our People

 Deborah holds the overall management responsibility for the office with a particular interest in Collective Employment Negotiations and Personal Grievances.
 She represents health practitioners in claim situations with both employers and individuals.
 She holds a BSc from Victoria University and a Bachelor of Medicine & Bachelor of Surgery from University of Auckland.

 Photo ofDr.
-Rex Liao
+Amanda Bergstrom

 Community Representative